Lifestyle

 Kids lose school things Kids lose school things

-Their lives revolve around what is happening to them at that moment, so if their friends call them over to play, they don’t have the time or know-how to check what belongings they are leaving behind.
+Their lives are happening in the moment, so if their friends call them over to play, they don’t have the time or the know-how to check what belongings they are leaving behind.

 School bullies